-I’ve written before about how long it takes for blogging to start working, and of course, I repeat the constant refrain of “blogging works”, but there’s one question a lot of people ask that I haven’t yet addressed.
+I've written before about how long it takes for blogging to start getting traffic, and of course, I repeat the constant refrain of "blogging works", but there's one question a lot of people ask that I haven't yet addressed.
 How do you know whether or not your blog is working?

 In some circumstances, the signs are pretty obvious.
 You post a new blog article, you get a ton of social shares, your traffic spikes, you get a bunch of new sales, and it's all attributable to your new post.

 However, 99% of the time, that's not how blogging works.

 I often draw the analogy of a snowball.
 You start with a small clump of snow, and you push it and build it up and eventually, you have the base of a snowman, or a huge person-sized snowball, or an avalanche.
 It takes time, and it takes more "snow" in the form of blog posts, but it builds up and builds up and not a whole lot can slow it down.

 With a snowball, though, it's easy to tell when it's working.
 It gets bigger before your eyes, after all.
 With blogging through, it can be difficult to tell when it's actually working.
 I've seen people laboring on a blog for months without realizing they made a simple mistake that was preventing Google from indexing their content because it's so hard to tell the difference between a low-level blog building momentum and a blog that isn't working.